-Many attempts every day to achieve the perfect look, the perfect relationship, the perfect home, the perfect connection, the perfect career. the perfect day and lastly the perfect partner.
+Many attempts every day to achieve the perfect look, the perfect relationship, the perfect home, the perfect connection, the perfect career, the perfect day and lastly the perfect partner.

 Is any of this possible??

 I have to admit I too reached and wrestled with that elusive idea perfection in my mind but was never possible in practice.
 All the media hype I hear every day tell me what my expectations should be and sets me up for extremely unreachable goals.
 All of this hype sets you and me up for disappointment.
 Why?
 Perfection is not achievable in the moment.
-Do not set yourself up for failure, perfection is really folklore.
+Do not set yourself up for failure, correctly is really folklore.

 If you become over concerned or obsessive about the unattainable goal of perfectionism, it can form a habit or become a full-blown addiction.

 Unfortunately, due to all the variables, this concept of perfection is not either possible nor achievable.
 Even the smallest inability to reach an unrealistic expectation of perfection causes you to begin a habit of "over-expecting".
 Over-expecting cause to get hurt cause it does not work out as you dreamed so you fall into a deep disappointment that can shatter your confidence, esteem and worth with one incident.